Reconfigurable mechanical vibrations laboratory kit: (4) Build Details

 \subsection{Availability of materials and methods}

 The housing assembly panels can be laser cut out of any 1/4" thick material, including acrylic or plywood.
 Components requiring 3D printing will show the best results using a SLA printer, but any commercially available FDM printer that uses filaments should be able to achieve the same results given that threads can be properly tapped by hand.
-Additional hardware components including fasteners, springs and sheet metal have been sourced from McMaster-Carr, but these components should also be readily accessible at most hardware stores.
+Additional hardware components including fasteners, springs, and sheet metal have been sourced from McMaster-Carr {(online supplier of hardware and raw materials based in the US, https://www.mcmaster.com/)} However, these components should also be readily accessible at most hardware stores.

 For the electronic assembly, only standard electronic components were sourced.
 However, it is recommended that a digital amplifier with at least two output channels be used so that the lighting and shaker can be driven independently.
-In terms of software, the user should have access to MATLAB in order to load the GUI used to drive the shaker and lighting.
+In terms of software, the user should have access to MATLAB to load the GUI used to drive the shaker and lighting.